opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:cfunction:: CvHistogram*  cvMakeHistHeaderForArray(  int dims, int* sizes, CvHistogram* hist, float* data, float** ranges=NULL, int uniform=1 )

-    :param dims: Number of histogram dimensions
+    :param dims: Number of the histogram dimensions.

-    :param sizes: Array of the histogram dimension sizes
+    :param sizes: Array of the histogram dimension sizes.

-    :param hist: The histogram header initialized by the function
+    :param hist: Histogram header initialized by the function.

-    :param data: Array that will be used to store histogram bins
+    :param data: Array used to store histogram bins.

-    :param ranges: Histogram bin ranges, see  :ocv:cfunc:`CreateHist`
+    :param ranges: Histogram bin ranges.
+See  :ocv:cfunc:`CreateHist` for details.

-    :param uniform: Uniformity flag, see  :ocv:cfunc:`CreateHist`
+    :param uniform: Uniformity flag.
+See  :ocv:cfunc:`CreateHist` for details.

 The function initializes the histogram, whose header and bins are allocated by the user. :ocv:cfunc:`ReleaseHist` does not need to be called afterwards.
 Only dense histograms can be initialized this way.
 The function returns ``hist``.